wangfowen/owenwangdotcom/_posts/2016-07-25-empathy-for-the-unemotional.md

 talking at each other.
 If you can empathize and fully understand their point of view, and express to them you've understood their point of view, then they're more receptive to coming to a solution.
-This is important in both work place problem solving, as well as personal problem solving.
+This is important in both work place problem solving, as well as personal problem solving, and even in the political arena.

 ##How to empathy